github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 ::add-mask::{value}
 ```

 Masking a value prevents a string or variable from being printed in the log.
 Each masked word separated by whitespace is replaced with the `*` character.
 You can use an environment variable or string for the mask's `value`.
+Masked outputs are considered as secrets, and will be redacted on the runner.
+See [Workflow commands for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).

 ### Example masking a string